-For frequencies at or above 47 MHz, the test signals (receivers A, B, C, and D for 4-port models and A and B for 2-port models) and the reference signals (receivers R1, R2, R3, and R4 for 4-port models and R1 and R2 for 2-port models) are mixed with a synthesized source signal that is 5.785 MHz higher than the source incident signal to produce a 5.785 MHz IF signal.
+For frequencies at or above 47 MHz, the test signals (receivers A and B) and the reference signals (receivers R1 and R2) are mixed with a synthesized source signal that is 5.785 MHz higher than the source incident signal to produce a 5.785 MHz IF signal.
 This synthesized source comes from the A10 13.5 GHz L0 synthesizer board.